What's in this post...

 Our kids don’t need to pretend they’re over the moon for something if they aren’t, we aren’t teaching our children to lie, but simply giving them acceptable ways to respond to generosity from others.

-- A smile and eye contact.
+- Smile and make eye contact.

 By showing our children appropriate responses to gift giving, we give them a toolbox.
 If they open a present they aren’t wild about, they will remember what we’ve taught them.

 This enables them to respond politely in the moment, even if their emotions are firing disappointment or dislike.